sportsmediainvestments/smi-smtp-test/README.md

 # smi-smtp-test
-SMTP tester command line tool

-This is a simples SMTP tester tool to check SMTP settings sending a test message
+This is a simple SMTP command line tester tool to check SMTP settings sending a test message

 Guilherme andre
 http://guilhermeandre.com